rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 ### 3. Setup Wifi and update the system

-1. If you are using home wifi, just connect it as you normally do
+1. If you are using home wifi, just connect the Jetson to your home wifi as you normally do
-2. If you are using MWireless, run the following commands and enter your credentials when prompted
+2. If you are using MWireless, open a terminal on Jetson and run the following commands and enter your credentials when prompted
 ```bash
 $ cd ~/Downloads
 $ ./SecureW2_JoinNow.run     # this is wifi setup script